awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 +  To move a DB instance from one domain to another, use the `ModifyDBInstance` API operation and specify the domain identifier of the new domain as the domain parameter\.
 +  To list membership for each DB instance, use the [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/DescribeDBInstances.html) API operation\.

-### Understanding Domain Membership<a name="USER_SQLServerWinAuth.Understanding"></a>
+### Understanding Domain membership<a name="USER_SQLServerWinAuth.Understanding"></a>

  After you create or modify your DB instance, the instance becomes a member of the domain\.
 The AWS console indicates the status of the domain membership for the DB instance\.
 The status of the DB instance can be one of the following:
 +  **joined** – The instance is a member of the domain\.
 +  **joining** – The instance is in the process of becoming a member of the domain\.
 +  **pending\-join** – The instance membership is pending\.
 +  **pending\-maintenance\-join** – AWS will attempt to make the instance a member of the domain during the next scheduled maintenance window\.
 +  **pending\-removal** – The removal of the instance from the domain is pending\.
 +  **pending\-maintenance\-removal** – AWS will attempt to remove the instance from the domain during the next scheduled maintenance window\.
 +  **failed** – A configuration problem has prevented the instance from joining the domain\.
 Check and fix your configuration before reissuing the instance modify command\.
 +  **removing** – The instance is being removed from the domain\.

 A request to become a member of a domain can fail because of a network connectivity issue or an incorrect IAM role\.
 For example, you might create a DB instance or modify an existing instance and have the attempt fail for the DB instance to become a member of a domain\.
 In this case, either reissue the command to create or modify the DB instance or modify the newly created instance to join the domain\.

-## Connecting to SQL Server with Windows Authentication<a name="USER_SQLServerWinAuth.Connecting"></a>
+## Connecting to SQL Server with Windows authentication<a name="USER_SQLServerWinAuth.Connecting"></a>

  To connect to SQL Server with Windows Authentication, you must be logged into a domain\-joined computer as a domain user\.
 After launching SQL Server Management Studio, choose **Windows Authentication** as the authentication type, as shown following\.

 ![\[Connect to SQL Server 2012\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/WinAuth4.png)

-## Restoring a SQL Server DB Instance and then Adding It to a Domain<a name="USER_SQLServerWinAuth.Restore"></a>
+## Restoring a SQL Server DB instance and then adding it to a domain<a name="USER_SQLServerWinAuth.Restore"></a>

 You can restore a DB snapshot or do a point\-in\-time restore \(PITR\) for a SQL Server DB instance and then add it to a domain\.
-Once the DB instance is restored, modify the instance using the process explained in [Step 5: Create or Modify a SQL Server DB Instance](#USER_SQLServerWinAuth.SettingUp.CreateModify) to add the DB instance to a domain\.
+Once the DB instance is restored, modify the instance using the process explained in [Step 5: Create or modify a SQL Server DB instance](#USER_SQLServerWinAuth.SettingUp.CreateModify) to add the DB instance to a domain\.